bootdotdev/blog/content/stories/asynchronous-flows-and-webhooks.md

 ### What is a webhook?

 Now that we know what an asynchronous flow is, what is a webhook?
 Put simply, a webhook is a call to **your API** that is the result of an event that happened in an external system.
-Webhooks allow applications to communicate in real time, but in an asynchronous manner.
+Webhooks allow applications to communicate in real-time, but asynchronously.

 Rolling with the example provided above, imagine you're tasked with integrating with a Help Desk company that provides agents that reviews documents your users submit.